crbergner/PHYS4130-S26/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 - Introduce your program, working with simple harmonic motion, the equations and derivatives from your main source.
 - Explain how simple harmonic motion is a useful system to understand because of applications.

-### What is harmonic oscillation and what does it look like?
+### What is Harmonic Oscillation and What Does it Look Like?

 The main system we studied with these methods of integration was harmonic oscillation, which is defined to be a system that experiences a restoring force proportional to its displacement towards an equilibirum point.
 Some classical examples of this are mass springs and pendulums, where the restoring forces are from the spring and gravity, respectively.
 However, the harmonic oscillator is even more important to physics than just describing these simple examples because any mass subject to a force in stable equilibrium acts as a harmonic oscillator in small vibrations.
 Therefore, there are many physical phenomenon we can apply this system to, such as: quantum's potential wells, orbital perturbations, stellar oscillations, and more.